 Skip to main content

-I am vegan, so this is a vegan colcannon-- no dairy butter or milk involved.
+I am vegan, so all of the recipes are vegan colcannon-- no dairy butter or milk involved.

 The following are ingredients in the colcannon I made (Missing from the picture are water, garlic, pepper, oil, and fine sea salt):